chazapis/kubernetes-from-scratch/README.md

 # Kubernetes from scratch

 The purpose of this repository is to boostrap a very basic Kubernetes environment for experimenting with custom Kubernetes components, especially [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) implementations.
-Pre-built container images are [available](https://hub.docker.com/r/chazapis/kubernetes-from-scratch).
+Pre-built container images for various architectures are [available](https://hub.docker.com/r/chazapis/kubernetes-from-scratch).

 Example usage:
 ```bash